President of the GSMA Mobile for Development Foundation

 David has a 1st class BSc in Science, Computing and Management from Leeds University and an incomplete PhD in Chemical Engineering.

-Tim is the Senior Operations Director for Mobile for Development and has delivery management oversight for the M4D programmes to ensure that the area delivers effectively and is integrated with the wider GSMA programmes.
-Prior to this role Tim was managing the mIdentity Programme and was responsible for the migration of the WAC (Wholesale Application Community) into GSMA and for setting up of the organisation to support it; this organisation is now up and running in GSMA as the OneAPI/N-API programme.
-Tim has over 25 years’ experience as a Programme Director/Manager across the Telecoms, Finance, Defence and Government sectors, including many years of international experience.
+Tim is the Acting Head of Mobile for Development for GSMA.
+Prior to this Tim was the Senior Director for Operations for Mobile for Development.
+In previous roles in GSMA Tim has managed the mIdentity Programme and was responsible for the migration of the WAC (Wholesale Application Community) into GSMA and for setting up of the organisation to support it.
+Tim worked for a major mobile operator for 8 years and has over 25 years’ experience as a Programme Director, manager and consultant across the Telecoms, Finance, Defence and Government sectors, including many years of international experience.

 Director of the GSMA mWomen Programme